matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey.md

 ## What about diet?

 Weight loss happens in the kitchen, you can't out-train a bad diet.
 By far the biggest contributor to my progress will be **consistently maintaining a calorie deficit**, i.e. burning more calories than I consume.
 Of course, I'm not going to just starve myself, so a mixed and healthy diet is important, not just the latest trend of either cutting out or promoting one food group over another.
-Plenty of lean protein to keep the hunger at bay (and use more energy in digesting it), low sugar, low fat, lots of water, and as little highly processed food as possible.
+Plenty of lean protein to keep the hunger at bay (and increase the Thermal Effect of Food, using more energy to digest it), low sugar, low fat, lots of water, and as little highly processed food as possible.

-I'm still going to eat normal meals with my family, which _will_ include the occasional takeaway, as I know that denying myself everything that I enjoy will only lead to resenting the process and failing to achieve my goals.
+I'm still going to eat meals with my family, which _will_ include the occasional takeaway, as I know that denying myself everything that I enjoy will only lead to resenting the process and failing to achieve my goals.
 But unhealthy snacks, sugary drinks and alcohol will be kept to an absolute minimum.

 To work out how many calories I should consume, first I need to understand my Basal Metabolic Rate (BMR); the number of calories my body needs per day just being alive.
 This is based on gender, age, height, weight and lean mass, and again there are different formulas for calculating this.
 Based on my starting weight of 94.4 kg: